joshstephenson/Wordle-Solver/README.md

 NOTE: Initial implementations missed one important improvement: Yellow letters are not letters in any position, they are letters in only 4 possible positions.
 Therefore the second bullet above was updated to:
 * Words (without yellow letters) OR (with yellow letters in the same position they have already been tried) are removed.

+### How intersecting guesses are made
-Once the answers are pruned to fewer than 50 words, but greater than 2 (usually after one or two guesses), the algorithm will try to make a blended match I call an _intersecting match_.
-To do this, it will look at the set (no duplicates) of letters in the answer list and subtract the set of letters that have already been matched in guesses.
+Once the answers are pruned to fewer than 50 words, but greater than 2 (usually after one or two guesses), the algorithm will try to make a blended match I call an _intersecting guess_.
+These guesses are not attempts to identify the word directly, but to partition the remaining words maximally.
+To do this, it will look at the set of distinct letters in the answer list and subtract the set of letters that have already been matched in guesses.
 From this target set, it will find a word (using a combination of `guesses` and `answers`) with letters that can reduce the available answers the most.
 Note that it may select a word with previously used letters in order to capture the highest number of target letters.
 This helps prune answers when they have many common letters.
 For more info see the function `_find_best_intersecting_word()` in [wordle_solver.py](https://github.com/joshstephenson/Wordle-Solver/blob/main/wordle_solver.py).

 #### Example:
 Let's look at the target word `HOUND`.
 The algorithm will start by guessing `SLATE` and then `CRONY` which will yield a green match on `N` in the 4th position and a yellow match on `O`.
 Once we filter out all the words that: